Research appointments at PRONI

 PRONI is open to the public by appointment only.

 Bookings for new appointments will open every Monday at 1pm.

 Requesting a research appointment at PRONI

 PRONI is currently operating a limited onsite public service.
-Advance booking is one of a number of changes to PRONI services which have been put in place to protect the health and safety of staff and visitors during the ongoing Coronavirus (COVID 19) pandemic.
+A number of changes to PRONI services have been put in place to protect the health and safety of staff and visitors during the ongoing Coronavirus (COVID 19) pandemic.

 You must be a registered PRONI Visitor in order to access records during a research appointment.

 If you are already a registered Visitor, you will need to bring your PRONI Visitor Pass to your research appointment.
 If you are a new visitor you will need to register for a PRONI Visitor Pass (remember to bring photographic ID on the day of your appointment).
 If you are a registered visitor but have lost your PRONI Visitor Pass, you will need to request a new one when you arrive for your appointment, even if you can remember your Visitor Number (note there is a £10 charge for replacement of lost Visitor Passes).

 Bookings for new appointments will open every Monday at 1pm.
 Appointment slots are made available six weeks before a visit.
 Appointment slots are available to request on a first-come, first-served basis.

 PRONI has returned to an on-demand (onsite) document ordering service.
 You can order an unlimited number or records onsite during your research appointment.
 You will be able to request a maximum of FIVE items at a time.
 You can order additional records once you have returned records in your possession to Issue Desk.

 Staff will be available to offer advice and guidance on using the onsite ordering system, but interaction will be limited in line with social distancing protocols.
 In order to make the best use of your time at PRONI, you should use the eCatalogue and relevant guides and leaflets to identify material and note down record references you are interested in before your visit.